-Ask your doctor if it’s safe to drink alcohol while you’re taking Entyvio, and if so, how much is safe.
+If you drink alcohol, ask your doctor if it’s safe to drink alcohol while you’re taking Entyvio, and if so, how much is safe.

 Pregnancy and breastfeeding

 Also, if you’re pregnant and taking Entyvio, you can sign up for the drug’s pregnancy registry.
 To do this, call 877-TAKEDA7 (877-825-3327).
 Pregnancy registries gather information about certain drugs and their effects during pregnancy.
-This data can help researchers and doctors understand risks of using a drug during pregnancy.
+This data can help researchers and doctors understand the risks of using a drug during pregnancy.

 Entyvio and Remicade are both used to manage symptoms of inflammatory bowel disease.
 Specifically, they’re both used for Crohn’s disease and ulcerative colitis.
 Remicade is also used to manage other autoimmune conditions.